 I looked down at the mismatched socks on my feet.
-I put quickly put on a red one and a pink one this morning, because I was so excited to be going to school since I felt a girl again after so long feeling like a boy.
-I frowned at that thought, and continued to stare at my feet.
-“The kids made fun of me again when I came in to school as a boy, after being a girl for almost a week.
+I put quickly put on a red one and a pink one this morning because I was so excited to be going to school since I felt like a girl again after so long feeling like a boy.
+I frowned at that thought and continued to stare at my feet.
+“The kids made fun of me again when I came into school as a boy, after being a girl for almost a week.
 Maybe they’re right, I should just pick a gender and stick with it.
 It would be so much easier.”

 “I knew I’d find you up here Angel.”